-This paper reports on the findings of Evans, Guse and Honkapohja (2007) concerning the global economic dynamics under learning in a New Keynesian model in which the interest-rate rule is subject to the zero lower bound.
-Under normal monetary and fiscal policy the intended steady state is locally but not globally stable.
+This paper reports on the findings of Evans, Guse, and Honkapohja (2007) concerning the global economic dynamics under learning in a New Keynesian model in which the interest rate rule is subject to the zero lower bound.
+Under normal monetary and fiscal policy, the intended steady state is locally but not globally stable.
 Large pessimistic shocks to expectations can lead to deflationary spirals with falling prices and falling output.
-To avoid this outcome we recommend augmenting normal policies with inflation threshold policies: if under normal policies inflation would fall below a suitably chosen threshold, these policies should be replaced by aggressive monetary and fiscal policies that guarantee this lower bound on inflation.
+To avoid this outcome, we recommend augmenting normal policies with inflation threshold policies: if under normal policies inflation would fall below a suitably chosen threshold, these policies should be replaced by aggressive monetary and fiscal policies that guarantee this lower bound on inflation.

-Keywords: Adaptive Learning; Monetary Policy; Fiscal Policy; Zero Interest Rate Lower Bound; IndeterminacyJEL classification: E63, E52, E58
+Keywords: Adaptive learning; Monetary policy; Fiscal policy; Zero interest rate lower bound; Indeterminacy

+JEL Classification: E52, E58, E63

-Department of Economics, University of Oregon (E-mail:gevans@uoregon.edu)
+Department of Economics, University of Oregon (E-mail: gevans@uoregon.edu)

-Report prepared for the Institute for Monetary and Economic Studies, Bank of Japan.
-This report is based on Evans, Guse and Honkapohja (2007) and other work in progress with Professor Seppo Honkapohja and Dr. Eran Guse of the University of Cambridge, UK.
+This paper was prepared in part while the author was a visiting scholar at the Institute for Monetary and Economic Studies (IMES), Bank of Japan (BOJ).
+This report is based on Evans, Guse, and Honkapohja (2007) and other work in progress with Professor Seppo Honkapohja and Dr. Eran Guse of the University of Cambridge.
 Support for this research was provided by National Science Foundation Grant No. SES-0617859.
-I am grateful for comments received during seminar presentations at the University of Tokyo and the IMES, and for the comments and suggestions of the referees.
+I am grateful for comments received during seminar presentations at the University of Tokyo and IMES, and for the comments and suggestions of the referees.
+Views expressed in this paper are those of the author and do not necessarily reflect the official views of the BOJ.